k1rta/k1rta/README.md

 * Rapid Software Testing by Michael Bolton
 * Critical Thinking by Michael Bolton
 * Real World Testing with Cypress
+* The Complete Cypress v12 Course: From Zero to Expert!

 # :rocket: Tech